-• Although the careers of men and women initially progressed in near-parallel, women's careers decelerated in middle management.
-This was because they lacked protection from politics and were given fewer strategic, stretch assignments and opportunities.
-Once women reached executive level, their careers accelerated faster than those of their male counterparts.
-Women had stored up significant skills and cultural capital and were able to use this to widen and deepen their roles. - Although executive men had faced fewer challenges in advancing their careers than women executives, success did have some notable detrimental implications for them - particularly on their relationships and health. - The careers of men who had plateaued had sought to specialise in a specific area or felt uncomfortable with the demands and behaviours indirectly expected of them at higher senior levels.
-EMERGING THEMES Women often spoke of a lack of "confidence" and sought to blame themselves or others for the continued underrepresentation of women in organisations.
+- Although the careers of men and women initially progressed in near-parallel, women's careers decelerated in middle management.
+This was because they lacked protection from politics and were given fewer strategic, stretch assignments and opportunities. - Once women reached executive level, their careers accelerated faster than those of their male counterparts.
+Women had stored up significant skills and cultural capital and were able to use this to widen and deepen their roles. seven years after men.

+w the work of the work of their male counterparts.
+Women had stored up significant skills and cultural individu organis - Although executive men had faced fewer challenges in advancing their careers than women executives, success did have some notable detrimental implications for them - particularly on their relationships and health. - The careers of men who had plateaued had sought to specialise in a specific area or felt uncomfortable with the demands and behaviours indirectly expected of them at higher senior levels.
+EMERGING THEMES Women often spoke of a lack of "confidence" and sought to blame themselves or others for the continued under-representation of women in organisations.
 Women often continued to believe in the ideal that the workplace was fair, regardless of gender.
 However, the extensive accounts given by women suggested otherwise.
 Women, particularly at senior levels, often found themselves in solitary positions.
 When challenges arose, they framed these as battles that had to be fought alone and held themselves accountable to factors often beyond their control.
-This often contrasted with the accounts given by men whose bonds with more senior men had endured DID YOU KNOW?
+This often contrasted with the accounts given by men whose bonds with more senior men had endured and to whom they could turn to when facing challenges.